mental32/regma/README.md

 ## A Python DSL-like library for creating lexers.

-Regma abuses Python operator overloading to provide an API for creating lexers that feels like as if you were writing a regular grammar.
+Regma abuses Python operator overloading to provide an API for creating lexers that feels like as if you were writing a grammar, consider Regma a layer of syntactic sugar for the builtin regex module.

 ### Examples